-Travel from Cape Town to the idyllic Cape Winelands and onto the Cederberg Mountains, before proceeding through the remote Namaqualand area to the Gariep River.
+Travel from Cape Town to the rugged Cederberg Mountains, before proceeding through the remote Namaqualand area to the Gariep River.
 Then cross into Namibia where you walk along the rim of the impressive Fish River Canyon.
-Drive north into the vast Namib Desert where we hike into Sesriem Canyon, climb Dune 45, visit the famous Sossusvlei Dunes and Deadvlei pan and experience the ancient desert on a guided walk.
+Drive north into the vast Namib Desert where we climb Dune 45, visit the famous Sossusvlei Dunes and Deadvlei pan and experience the ancient desert on a guided walk.

-Explore Swakopmund and enjoy optional adventure activities, then visit the dramatic landscapes of Spitzkoppe.
-Head north to Opuwo to meet the Himba people.
-Embark on game drives in Etosha National Park and camp inside this unique wilderness area, stopping at a craft market on the way to our final stop, Windhoek - Namibia's capital.
+Explore Swakopmund and enjoy optional adventure activities, then visit the dramatic landscapes of Spitzkoppe and Brandberg where we see ancient San rock art.
+Embark on exhilarating game drives in Etosha National Park and camp inside this unique wilderness area, before travelling to our final stop, Windhoek - Namibia's capital.

-Experience the Best of Namibia on this amazing scenic, wildlife and cultural exploration!
+Experience the Best of Namibia on a budget with this amazing scenic, wildlife and cultural exploration!

 This Best of Namibia Camping Safari departs from the beautiful South African city of Cape Town, pausing in Table View to admire the panoramic views of the city and Table Mountain across the bay.